tsinghua-ideal/critique-code/bgv_bfv/README.md

 ## Run the tests

 This fold has all the tests generated for you, and once you set `$OPENFHE_PATH` and run `copy.sh`, you should be able to build and run the test.
-You should also apply `norm.patch` to OpenFHE as `double` wont represent noise bigger than `2^1024`.

 ## Generating the tests